 Nate hopes that, in time, his other siblings will be able to go through treatment, too.
 Now that he’s been able to overcome the symptoms that held him back, he’s enthusiastically tackling life the way he always wanted to.

 Note: If you’re experiencing symptoms that won’t resolve after a traumatic brain injury, you’re not alone and you’re not crazy.
 95% of our patients experience statistically verified brain function restoration after treatment at our clinic.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.

 About Olivia Seitz